 About Cowboy Candy Sweet Hot Pickled Peppers:

-I was thinking about Homemade Pickled Jalapenos when I made an about-face and decided on “Cowboy Candy” aka Sweet Hot Jalapenos or Candied Jalapenos.
+I was thinking about my Homemade Pickled Jalapenos when I made an about-face and decided on “Cowboy Candy” aka Sweet Hot Jalapenos or Candied Jalapenos.

 These are the perfect balance of sweet & heat and insanely good.
 While a homemade version of almost anything is better than a store-bought one, these definitely are.
-Still not convinced to try making your own?
+Still not convinced to make your own?
 Take a gander (have I channeled my inner Texan or what?) at the prices on Amazon.

 The Peppers: